George Benson: Early career

+Benson attended Connelley Vocational High School on Bedford Avenue in the Hill District.
+However, he dropped out, choosing to focus on music.
+In 1987, Benson received an honorary degree from Pittsburgh Public Schools.

-Benson attended and graduated from Schenley High School.
-As a youth he learned how to play straight-ahead instrumental jazz during a relationship performing for several years with organist Jack McDuff.
+As a youth, Benson learned how to play straight-ahead instrumental jazz during a relationship performing for several years with organist Jack McDuff.
 One of his many early guitar heroes was country-jazz guitarist Hank Garland.

-At the age of 21, he recorded his first album as leader, The New Boss Guitar, featuring McDuff.
-Benson's next recording was It's Uptown with the George Benson Quartet, including Lonnie Smith on organ and Ronnie Cuber on baritone saxophone.
-Benson followed it up with The George Benson Cookbook, also with Lonnie Smith and Ronnie Cuber on baritone and drummer Marion Booker.
+At the age of 21, he recorded his first album as leader, The New Boss Guitar of George Benson (1964), featuring McDuff.
+Benson's next recording was It's Uptown (1966) with the George Benson Quartet, including Lonnie Smith on organ and Ronnie Cuber on baritone saxophone.
+Benson followed it up with The George Benson Cookbook (1967), also with Lonnie Smith and Ronnie Cuber on baritone and drummer Marion Booker.
 Miles Davis employed Benson in the mid-1960s, featuring his guitar on "Paraphernalia" on his 1968 Columbia release, Miles in the Sky before Benson went to Verve Records.

-Benson then signed with Creed Taylor's jazz label CTI Records, where he recorded several albums, with jazz heavyweights guesting, to some success, mainly in the jazz field.
-His 1974 release, Bad Benson, climbed to the top spot in the Billboard jazz chart, while the follow-ups, Good King Bad (#51 Pop album) and Benson & Farrell (with Joe Farrell), both reached the jazz top-three sellers.
-Benson also did a version of The Beatles's 1969 album Abbey Road called The Other Side of Abbey Road, also released in 1969, and a version of "White Rabbit", originally written and recorded by San Francisco rock group Great Society, and made famous by Jefferson Airplane.
-Benson played on numerous sessions for other CTI artists during this time, including Freddie Hubbard and Stanley Turrentine, notably on the latter's acclaimed album Sugar.